EspressoAdvice.comUpdated May 2026

 Inconsistent tamping

 Tamp level and firm at about 30lbs of pressure.
-But more importantly, tamp the same way every time.
+But the real key is tamping the same way every time.
 Inconsistent tamping creates uneven density in the coffee bed, leading to channeling where water finds easy paths through the puck.

 The exact pressure matters less than consistency.
 25lbs consistently is better than alternating between 20lbs and 40lbs.
 Signs of tamping problems include uneven extraction with spraying or spots, inconsistent shot times with the same grind setting, and visible channeling in the spent puck.
 Practice your technique until you can feel when you've hit the right pressure, and do it the same way every time.